mercyellen/markdownPractice/practice.md

 Here's some ~~strikedthrough text for ya~~

 >Here is a block quote for you also

->and we can keep it going
+>idk how long you actually want it